Films and the media in general tend to portray psychopaths as violent “crazies” with murderous impulses that can be triggered on a whim.

 These violent psychopaths are the ones we hear most about because they are the ones which commit crimes we have laws against, and are therefore apprehended and sent through the criminal justice system.
 The most extreme of these criminal cases are the ones which makes the news, such as serial killings and torture.

-Violent psychopaths also make up a parge portion of the “bad guys” we see in the movies.
+Violent psychopaths also make up a large portion of the “bad guys” we see in the movies.
 The cliche holds that a violent psychopath is more interesting to watch than a non violent one.

 Anyone who has seen the masterful performance of John Malkovich in Ripley’s Game will probably reconsider this view.
 See our review Of the Malkovich’s brilliant portrayal of non violent psychopathy or mind games.